(Egyptian Ophthalmia; Granular Conjunctivitis)

 Trachoma usually affects both eyes.
 The conjunctivae (the membranes that line the eyelid and cover the white of the eye) become inflamed, red, and irritated, and the eyes water excessively.
 The eyelids swell.
 Sensitivity to bright light occurs.

 Doctors suspect trachoma based on the appearance of the eyes and on the duration of symptoms.
-The diagnosis can be confirmed by sending a sample from the eye to a laboratory, where the infecting organism is identified.
+The diagnosis of trachoma can be confirmed by swabbing the eye and sending the sample to a laboratory, where the infecting organism is identified.

 Because the disease is contagious, reinfection commonly occurs.
 Access to water that is suitable for drinking (potable) can reduce reinfection.
 Regular hand and face washing helps prevent spread.
 Sharing towels, washcloths, bedding, and eye makeup should be avoided.
 Because flies can transfer the disease among people, places where flies can breed should be eliminated.